rapidsai/rapidsmpf/docs/source/background.md

 Internally, the nodes involved in a shuffle continuously

-- receive new chunks from your program
+- receive newly inserted chunks from your program
 - move chunks to their intended nodes
 - receive chunks from other nodes
 - hand off *ready* chunks when your program extracts them